 High risk = audit risk

 Subrecipient monitoring reduces the risk of doing business with an external entity.
-It is highly recommended that departments use the Subrecipient Invoice Checklist to document their subrecipient invoice review and approval.
+It is highly recommended that departments use the High-Risk Subrecipient Invoice Checklist to document their subrecipient invoice review and approval.
 As part of Indiana University’s annual Single Audit, auditors will test the university’s compliance with federal laws that require monitoring subrecipients.